overfl0/Bulletproof-Arma-Launcher/readme.md

 # Install

-Manually installing the environment is now quite tricky as it involves, among other things, getting the right version of Kivy (1.8) and patching it with our own custom patches.
+Manually installing the environment is now quite tricky as it involves, among other things, getting the right version of Kivy (1.9.1) and patching it with our own custom patches ([located in the Patches directory](https://bitbucket.org/tacbf_launcher/build_environment/src/master/Patches/) of the `build_environment` repository).

 We're trying to make it as easy as possible to start working on the launcher and we have created [a Vagrant configuration file that will create a virtual machine](https://bitbucket.org/tacbf_launcher/build_environment) containing everything that is needed to code right away.